How will I know when my rhizomes ship?

 What if my plants do not grow?

-We expect your plants to arrive to your door in good health, if that doesn’t appear to be the case you should contact us immediately to talk about getting healthy rhizomes to you.
+We expect your plants to arrive to your door in good health, however if that does not appear to be the case you should contact us immediately to talk about getting healthy rhizomes to you.
 When rhizomes have been received, be sure to follow the steps to keeping them healthy before and after they have been planted.
 Unfortunately we cannot guarantee growth as there are too many variables present after the product has been received.

 Why do you have a minimum order size?